plinsy/hr-management/README.md

 **Built with ❤️ using Vue.js, Nuxt, and Vuetify**

-*This project demonstrates modern frontend development practices with a focus on performance, usability, and maintainability.*
+*HRStream demonstrates modern frontend development practices with a focus on performance, real-time workflows, and seamless user experience.*

-# HR Management System 🏢

-A modern, responsive employee absence management application built with Vue.js, Nuxt 3, and Vuetify.
-This application provides an intuitive calendar interface for tracking and managing employee absences with virtual scrolling for optimal performance.

 ## ✨ Features